This board is a modified version of the EMS interface or Gateway board so it works on older iRT boilers.

 The modified Gateway bopard can also be ordered with a pre-programmed Wemos with the iRT firmware or you can order a complete Gateway kit which is a Gateway Standard kit with an iRT modified Gateway board.

 This last option is a good choice if you ever want to revert back to EMS.
+The complete Gateway kit includes an additional voltage converter, 100kOhm resistor and a 3,5mm jack cable for when you want to convert to EMS.

 The benefit of the Gateway board over the EMS interface board is that the Gateway board has a header for the Wemos so you don’t need to use cables to connect them.